jar-ben/unimus/README.md

 * [5] https://bitbucket.org/anton_belov/muser2
 * [8] https://bitbucket.org/gkatsi/mcsmus
 * [9] Mark H. Liffiton, Alessandro Previti, Ammar Malik, João Marques-Silva: Fast, flexible MUS enumeration.
 Constraints 21(2), 2016.

+## Citation
+If you use UNIMUS in your research, please cite the paper that presented UNIMUS:

+Jaroslav Bendík and Ivana Cerna.
+"Enumeration of Minimal Unsatisfiable Subsets".
+Accepted to the 26th International Conference on Principles and Practice of Constraint Programming (CP 2020).

+## Group MUS
+If you are interested in finding group MUSes (gMUSes), use UNIMUS from the branch "hard-clauses" (https://github.com/jar-ben/unimus/tree/hard-clauses).

 ## Contact
 In case of any troubles, do not hesitate to contact me, Jaroslav Bendik, the developer of the tool, at xbendik=at=fi.muni.cz.